 where \(\Gamma\) is the gamma function, a generalized factorial.
 The function \(J_{\nu}(x)\) is called the Bessel Function of the first kind.
-We are often interested in solutions of (7.7.1) in which \(\nu=n\) is an integer.
-If this is the case, then \(J_n(x)\) and \(J_{-n}(x)\) are two linearly independent solutions.
-The power series representation in this case is
+We are often interested in solutions of (8.6.1) in which \(\nu=n\) is an integer.
+Recall that above, we found that \(r=\nu\) arose from the Frobenius method.
+The solution \(r = -\nu\) also satisfies this with the same steps and thus \(J_{-\nu}(x)\) is a second linearly independent solution to (8.6.1).

 The following is a plot of \(J_0(x)\) (solid line) and \(J_1(x)\) (dashed line) on \(0 \leq x \leq 10\text{.}\) Each of the Bessel functions have osciallatory behavior with decay and an infinite number of roots for \(x \geq 0\text{.}\) Also note that the roots of \(J_1\) are between the roots of \(J_0\text{.}\)